-This briefing on the safe use of changing facilities (PDF) provides guidance on how to safeguard children and young people when they are using sports changing facilities, and includes recommended levels of adult supervision and examples of changing-room policies.
+This briefing on the safe use of changing facilities (PDF) provides guidance on how to safeguard children and young people when they are using sports changing facilities.
+It includes recommended levels of adult supervision and examples of changing-room policies.

 Author: NSPCC Child Protection in Sport Unit (CPSU)